Tuen Mun: Road

-Tuen Mun is well-connected to different districts in Hong Kong and the border with the Mainland, China.
+Tuen Mun is well-connected to different districts in Hong Kong and the border with the Chinese mainland.

-Residents can take 962 series, 960, 961 bus to the Hong Kong Island side.
-Meanwhile, LWB provides service between Tuen Mun and Hong Kong International Airport.
+Residents can take 952, 960, 961, and 962 series bus to the Hong Kong Island side.
+Meanwhile, LWB provides services between Tuen Mun and Hong Kong International Airport.
 KMB, one of the bus companies in HK, having route 59M, 59X, 60M, 60X, 53, 263, 260X, 259D, 62X and more to bring passenger from Tuen Mun to various destinations in New Territories and Kowloon.
-Passengers can take A33, A33X, A33P, E33, E33P, N30, NA33, and N30P to the airport at day time, afternoon and mid-night.
+Passengers can take A33, A33X, A34, E33, E33P, N30, and NA33 to the airport at day time, afternoon and mid-night.

 The Hong Kong–Shenzhen Western Corridor, Cross Border Shuttle Services to Shekou is operated by Citybus on route B3, which departs from Tuen Mun Ferry Pier and B3X which departs from Tuen Mun Town Centre, a five minutes walk from MTR Tuen Mun station.
 Residents can also take Green Minibus service 44, 44A, 44B to the Lok Ma Chau Border, and Lo Wu Border from Tuen Mun.

 MTR Bus is available within the Tuen Mun District.
 Routes can reach most of the residential areas in Tuen Mun.
 K52, K51, 506, and K53 serving from the early morning to late night.
 Passenger transferring to/from Light Rail (LRT) and West Rail line could get a transit discount by using Octopus card to pay.

 Ferry

-Private ferries is also available in sporadic times in the public pier, 15 minutes walk from the Tuen Mun Ferry Pier.
+Private ferries are also available in sporadic times in the public pier, 15 minutes walk from the Tuen Mun Ferry Pier.

 The town is also served by New World First Ferry services to Tung Chung (being discontinued in July 2008 and replaced by Fortune Ferry Tuen Mun – Tung Chung – Sha Lo Wan – Tai O services).
 On 28 January 2016, TurboJET launched the new cross-boundary ferry services between Tuen Mun, Macau and Shenzhen Airport (being suspended services since 2019 due to the COVID-19 pandemic).
 All services departs from Tuen Mun Ferry Pier.